 How do you have a wedding ceremony without a Bible? #Ceremony Advice#ceremony#religion#traditions#writing vows August 25 | Ariel Meadow Stallings offbeatbride Photo by Di Bezi I'm in the extremely early stages of a wedding (pre-engagement early).
 I like to plan things ahead of time.
 I've never been to a non-religious wedding.
 What is said for the wedding part?
 That is what I'm trying to figure out.
 All I know is the Bible related stuff with a priest or preacher.
 I've thought about potentially asking law/political science/sociology friends to officiate the wedding, but I'm afraid of them being in the same boat as me. -Andy Andy, kudos to you for doing your research with plenty of time to spare.
 The joy of a secular wedding ceremony is that pretty much anything goes!
 The pain of a secular wedding ceremony is that all that freedom can be overwhelming.
 Some couples who have traditional religious ceremonies decide to do so not because they're especially religious but because, well, following a ceremony template is way, WAY easier.
 (To clarify, I'm ALL for couples having Bible-based ceremonies … if the folks getting married are practicing Christians.
 But I think it's disrespectful to smile and nod your way through a religious service you don't actually believe in, so I vote for secular couples going for secular ceremonies.)
 That said, I've got lots of ideas for you.
-Related Post Steal these wedding vows I just finished the Offbeat Bride book and adored it!
-Now, do you have any ideas for vows?!
-First, take a look at my archive of guidance posts about ceremonies.
+Related Post Is a marriage mission statement the vow alternative for you?
+While I adore the myriad of heartfelt, cute, humorous, serious, and geeky wedding vows I've seen all over Offbeat Bride, promises of specific behavior didn't...
+Read more First, take a look at my archive of guidance posts about ceremonies.
 You'll find everything from vows referencing zombies to how to build a ceremony for a shy couple, to ideas for great secular readings to include in your service.
 If you read only one post, make it this one: Wedding Ceremony 101: Crafting your own wedding ceremonies from scratch.
 I've recently featured several modern ceremony components like unity candles, unity cocktails, sand ceremonies, and ring warmings.
 Between Offbeat Bride and the rest of the web, there are a bazillion secular ceremony ideas out there, and no shortage of books!
 Perhaps the best advice, however, is to find a truly great officiant/celebrant who can help you with this process.
 I've featured several celebrants and officiant stories on Offbeat Bride, and you might get some inspiration there.
 A good officiant will be the perfect combo of thoughtful adviser, skilled writer, and excellent public speaker.
 Don't be afraid to ask around with your law/political science/sociology friends — you may be surprised to find that some of them are already internet ordained and have helped with other friends' weddings!
 Also, be sure to check out our post on how to write your own ceremony: Wedding Ceremony 101 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA.
-PREVIOUS Shablis & Devin's Jaunty Homespun, Anachronist-Punk, Hodgepodge Wedding NEXT Amy & Steve's San Francisco Burner Double Wedding Show/Hide comments [ 54 ] Join the conversation Cancel Reply Your email address will not be published.
+She lives, loves, and dances in Seattle, WA.
+PREVIOUS Shablis & Devin's Jaunty Homespun, Anachronist-Punk, Hodgepodge Wedding NEXT Amy & Steve's San Francisco Burner Double Wedding Show/Hide comments [ 55 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.